 Gibson is a tiny city located in the state of Georgia.
 With a population of 630 people and just one neighborhood, Gibson is the 379th largest community in Georgia.

-Unlike some cities, Gibson isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Gibson are a mix of both white- and blue-collar jobs.
+Gibson is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Gibson is a city of service providers, professionals, and sales and office workers.
 There are especially a lot of people living in Gibson who work in food service (19.42%), healthcare (18.71%), and sales jobs (12.23%).

-Gibson is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Gibson doesn't have a public transportation system that people use for their commute.

 The per capita income in Gibson in 2022 was $23,313, which is lower middle income relative to Georgia, and low income relative to the rest of the US.
 This equates to an annual income of $93,252 for a family of four.
 However, Gibson contains both very wealthy and poor people as well.